hetu-script/hetu-script/docs/docs/en-US/syntax/index.md

 ## Function

-Function is declared with [fun], [get], [set], [construct].
+Function is declared with **fun**, **get**, **set**, **construct**.
 The parameter list, return type and function body are all optional.
 For functions with no parameters, the empty brackets are also optional.

-If this is a function expression (or literal function, or anonymous function) the function name is also optional.
+For a literal function expression, the function name is also optional if there's no type arguments and dart function typedef.

 ```typescript
 fun doubleIt(n: num) -> num {